w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 - **Approval Curve**: the curve describing the minimum % of _aye_ votes as a function of time within the Decision Period.
 The approval % is the portion of _aye_ votes (adjusted for conviction) over the total votes (_aye_, _nay_, and _abstained_).
-- **Support Curve**: the curve describing the minimum % of all votes as a function of time within the Decision Period.
-The support % is defined as the portion of all votes without conviction (i.e.
-  _aye_, _nay_ and _abstained_) over the total possible amount of votes in the system.
-Support is a measure of turnout.
+- **Support Curve**: the curve describing the minimum % of all votes in support of a proposal as a function of time within the Decision Period.
+The support % is defined as the portion of all votes (_aye_ and _abstained_) without conviction over the total possible amount of votes in the system (i.e. the total issuance).

-For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins for these two actions are needed in which different deposits, turnouts (i.e. support), approvals, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.
+For example, a runtime upgrade (requiring a `set_code` call, if approved) does not have the same implications for the ecosystem as the approval of a treasury tip (`reportAwesome` call), and therefore different Origins for these two actions are needed in which different deposits, support, approval, and a minimum [enactment](#enactment) periods will be predetermined on the pallet.

 For detailed information about origin and tracks, and parameter values in Kusama, see [this page](../maintain/maintain-guides-polkadot-opengov.md#origins-and-tracks-info).